DevMMI/FlightGoggles_Training/README.md

         y: 407.483398438
         z: 0.0

     Every marker in view will be saved in that one message.
-Notice we see the Gate the marker belongs to as well as the corner ID number, where 0 is the top left corner.
+Notice we see the Gate the marker belongs to as well as the corner ID number, where 1 is the top left corner **of the phyiscal gate frame** and not necessarily the view we see (for example approaching from *behind* the gate).
 Notice z is **always** zero.

 - the /control_nodes/keyboard/keyup and keydown can both be used to determine what inputs we are using to control the drone.
 It will register **any** keypress, not just ones that actually do anything for the drone.
 We can use this for recording our input data for imitiation learning if we record our flights for data colelction.
 I'm not entirely sure if this is the same for joystick but I assume it's very similar.